tuanphuc/jekyll-now/_posts/2017-02-27-machine-learning-roadmap.md

 [https://github.com/eriklindernoren/ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch)

 From this point onward you have solid theoretical and practical background to develop your own ML projects.
 If you use libraries like tensorflow, keras or Pytorch, it's much easier to understand how models are created in those libraries and more importantly you understand clearly how every parameter in those models reflects on the final result.

+##3.
+Competitioins (optional)

+If you want to improve your skills in ML by competing, [kaggle.com](kaggle.com) is a pretty good place to start.
+One of the advantages of competting on kaggle is that you can build a profile as you compete.
+And that profile can play an important role in your career.

 I will end this blog with a suggestion on another book that is helpful too: